maxsupun/Max-Robot/README.md

 ```

-The bot is based on the original work done by [PaulSonOfLars](https://github.com/PaulSonOfLars)
-This repo was just revamped to suit an Anime-centric community.
-All original credits go to Paul and his dedication, Without his efforts, this fork would not have been possible!

-All other credits mentioned on top of scripts

 Should any be missing kindly let us know at [Max-Robot](https://t.me/MaxRobot_updates) or simply submit a pull request on the readme.

 ## Max-Robot bot the telegram Bot Project